pydantic/pydantic/docs/usage/exporting_models.md

 {!./examples/advanced_exclude1.py!}
 ```

-The `...` value indicates that we want to exclude or include entire key, just as if we included it in a set.
+The ellipsis (``...``) indicates that we want to exclude or include an entire key, just as if we included it in a set.

 Of course same can be done on any depth level: